Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 # 2. Data linkage
-Run the PPD_EPC_linkage.R, casa is the all the linked results from the four stages matching. result2 is linked result has the recent EPCs for each transaction.
+Run the PPD_EPC_linkage.R, casa is the all the linked results from the four stages matching; result2 is linked result has the recent EPCs for each transaction.

 ![](https://github.com/BINCHI1990/Link-LR-PPD-and-Domestic-EPCs/blob/master/Images/screenshot_of_linkage_code.png)